Children’s Mental Health Report

 Each year our Children's Mental Health Report brings together information from reliable studies and emerging research to illustrate why we need to transform children’s lives — and how we can do it.

-Every spring, as part of our annual Speak Up for Kids campaign, the Child Mind Institute releases a new Children’s Mental Health Report with thought-provoking, incisive and practical information on child and adolescent mental health care, based on reliable studies and emerging research.
+Every fall, the Child Mind Institute releases a new Children’s Mental Health Report with thought-provoking, incisive and practical information on child and adolescent mental health care, based on reliable studies and emerging research.
 Each year the report takes a new focus, from the prevalence of mental health disorders to their effects in school to the science of the developing brain.

 Our goal in preparing the report is to deepen our understanding of problems, promote effective solutions and, most importantly, spark conversations — around kitchen tables and in the halls of Congress.
 Though the theme varies from year to year, every report reinforces one key message: mental health disorders are serious, but early intervention can make all the difference in transforming children’s lives.